odoo/documentation/content/applications/finance/fiscal_localizations/vietnam.rst

 On the left side of the main screen, in the :guilabel:`Release management` menu, click :guilabel:`Invoice symbol` and follow these steps:

 - Click :guilabel:`Add new`, select the :guilabel:`Invoice template`, set the :guilabel:`Status`
   to :guilabel:`Active` to activate the symbol, and fill in the :guilabel:`Invoice symbol`.
-  - Check :guilabel:`Stop automatic sending to tax authorities` checkbox and :guilabel:`Default for built-in API` checkbox based on preference.
+- Enable :guilabel:`Stop automatic sending to tax authorities` and :guilabel:`Default for built-in API` options based on preference.
 - Click :guilabel:`Save` to save.

 .. _vietnam/sinvoice/setup/sinvoice/notice: